sketch-hq/SketchAPI/docs/pages/plugins-notarize-plugins.md

 > **Note:** If you make any changes to your plugin framework you’ll need to notarize again.

 ## 3. Sketch Notarizing Assistant

 [Sketch Notarizing Assistant](https://github.com/abynim/sketch-notarizing-assistant) is a Sketch plugin developed by [Aby Nimbalkar](https://twitter.com/abynim) that makes it trivial to notarize your plugin.
-To use it, just follow the instructions on the plugin's page.
+To use it, just follow the instructions on the plugin’s page.

 > **Note:** Sketch Notarizing Assistant is not maintained or supported by Sketch.